Beelzebub (manga): Plot

 The story follows Tatsumi Oga, a delinquent student at Ishiyama High, who discovers an infant boy inside a dying man by a river.
-The child, Beel, is revealed to be the son of the Demon King, and Tatsumi is forced to raise him alongside the demon maid Hilda.
+The child, Beel, is revealed to be the son of the Great Demon Lord, and Tatsumi is forced to raise him alongside the demon maid Hilda.
 Seeking to rid himself of this responsibility, Tatsumi attempts to transfer Beel to stronger students, targeting the Tōhōshinki—Ishiyama's four most powerful fighters.
 After defeating their leader, Hajime Kanzaki, Tatsumi inadvertently strengthens Beel's attachment to him.
 A supernatural seal appears on Tatsumi's hand, marking his contract with Beel.
 Its complexity grows with Tatsumi's malevolence, though he initially resists fighting to curb its spread.
 When Himekawa, the second Tōhōshinki member, kidnaps Hilda and Tatsumi's friend Furuichi, Tatsumi intervenes, unleashing the Zebul blast to win.
 The battle expands the seal, alarming Hilda with its toll.

 Tatsumi later meets Aoi Kunieda, a girl who mistakes his bluntness for romantic interest.
 Unaware she leads the Red Tails and is the Tōhōshinki's third member, he asks her to become Beel's "mother," further confusing her.
 Their confrontation is interrupted by the MK5 assassins, whom Tatsumi defeats.
-Beel senses the fourth Tōhōshinki member, Tōjō, but Tatsumi remains oblivious.
+Beel senses the fourth Tōhōshinki member, Hidetora Tojo, but Tatsumi remains oblivious.
 Aoi, believing Tatsumi and Hilda are married, is challenged by Hilda to test her strength but is deemed inferior.
 Meanwhile, Tatsumi is framed for attacking classmates by the MK5, prompting Aoi to fight him.
 Natsume exposes the deception, but Tatsumi defeats the conspirators.

-Seeking to offload Beel, Tatsumi pursues Tōjō at the beach, unaware Kanzaki and Himekawa orchestrated the clash.
-Aoi warns Tatsumi of Tōjō's strength, but their duel is delayed when Beel falls ill.
+Seeking to offload Beel, Tatsumi pursues Tojo at the beach, unaware Kanzaki and Himekawa orchestrated the clash.
+Aoi warns Tatsumi of Tojo's strength, but their duel is delayed when Beel falls ill.
 Beel's sickness severs Tatsumi's seal, and Hilda departs for the demon world for aid.
-Tatsumi later finds Tōjō carrying Beel and loses their first fight.
+Tatsumi later finds Tojo carrying Beel and loses their first fight.
 Returning home, he learns from the demon doctor Furucas that Beel's illness stems from suppressed power.
-Restored by Furucas's assistant Lamia, Tatsumi, aided by the Tōhōshinki, defeats Tōjō in a rematch—but Beel's unleashed energy destroys Ishiyama High.
+Restored by Furucas's assistant Lamia, Tatsumi, aided by the Tōhōshinki, defeats Tojo in a rematch—but Beel's unleashed energy destroys Ishiyama High.

 The students transfer to Saint Ishiyama, where discrimination ends after Tatsumi's team defeats the elite Six Knights in volleyball.
 The school president, secretly a demon, covers up Tatsumi's supernatural display during the match.
-A new teacher, Zenjirō Saotome, arrives, effortlessly subduing Tatsumi and Tōjō.
+A new teacher, Zenjirō Saotome, arrives, effortlessly subduing Tatsumi and Tojo.
 When demons attack Tatsumi's group, Saotome reveals himself as a Spellmaster and repels them.
 He trains Tatsumi, who later defeats powerful human-demon contractors.
 The story concludes with Tatsumi returning from the demon world, carrying another mysterious infant.